jchrisli/twilio-video-app-react/README.md

 ### Running a local token server

-This application requires an access token to connect to a Room for Video and a Conversation for Chat.
+This application requires an access token to connect to a Room for Video.
 The included local token [server](server/index.ts) provides the application with access tokens.
 This token server can be used to run the app locally, and it is the server that is used when this app is run in development mode with `npm start`.
 Perform the following steps to setup the local token server:

 - Create an account in the [Twilio Console](https://www.twilio.com/console).
 - Click on 'Settings' and take note of your Account SID.